Raspberry Pi driver for the REXYGEN system

 Operating system

-one of the following: Windows 7/8/10
+one of the following: Windows 10/11, GNU/Linux

-version for Windows operating system
+version of the REXYGEN system development tools for corresponding operating system

 Target device